fragforce/FFOverlays/README.md

 ## Theme Requirements
 The transparent animated logos used in the layouts must be uncompressed AVI files (as they use png transparency) and as such are larger files.
 Those are not on the github, but can be found in the google drive folder [HERE](https://drive.google.com/open?id=1B0INRjwXxINnHouKJN6Rb7-1bQnwF5-p).
 Make sure you get both the standard logo and the Transparent one if you need them.
 Alternatively, you can use the static png logo included in this repository to reduce processing overhead and size.

+## A note on the logo
+After speaking to someone who does this for a living, it has been recommended that we follow these rules in relation to the logo:
+- There should always be a padding of at least 1/16th of the size of the logo on each side of the logo from any edge, any other specific piece of art, or the edge of any intentionally created container
+- Only put it in areas that are not \'busy\', that is, visually noisy.  if you have a colorful background behind it, or it will significantly overlay on the game background, use the transparent logo.
+- Though the logo can crop over other items on the display, per the rules above, the logo itself should never be cropped.

 ## TODO List
 - The overlay file currently only includes the visual elements and doesnt include widget selection, layouts, or themes.